GAR-Project/project/README.md

 In order to implemnent this idea we have created all the necessary configuration files under `conf` to then copy them to the appropriate places during Vagrant's provisioning stage.

 #### Implementing a NAT (**N**etwork **A**ddress **T**ranslator) in Mininet for external communication
 Once we implemented the solution above we were able to continue developing the **SVM** as we already had a way of retrieving data.
 That's why we decided to devote some time to looking for a more elegant solution.
-Just like we usually do in home LANs we decided to instantiate a NAT node to get interconnection to the network created for the VM's from within the emulated one.
-You can take a closer look at this implementation [here](#mininet_internals_II).
+Just like we usually do in home LANs we decided to instantiate a NAT process to get interconnection to the network created for the VM's from within the emulated one.
+Due to problems with the internal functioning of this NAT process provided by Mininet, extra configuration had to be added to achieve the desired connectivity.
+To solve the problem a series of predefined rules (flows) were installed in each switch to "route" the traffic from our data collector to the NAT process and from there to the outside to InfluxDB.
+This could be considered a "fix", but in fairness we are only using the logic of an SDN network to route our traffic in the desired way.
+You can take a closer look at this implementation [in this branch](https://github.com/GAR-Project/project/tree/full-connectivity).

 #### What data are we going to use?
 We are trying to overwhelm `Host 4` with a bunch (a **VERY BIG** bunch) of `ICMP Echo Requests` (that is fancy for `pings`).
 By reading through telegraf's input plugin list we came across the **net** plugin capable of providing `ICMP` data out of the box.